 The prints are ‘open’ (not limited to a set number of reproductions) and are printed to order.

 Most images are also available as greeting cards.

 Giclée is a form of very high quality printing used for fine art prints and photography.
 A similar process to inkjet printing, but using more colours, to a much higher standard and with greater longevity.
-The prints in this shop are produced on 320gsm Hahnemühle German Etching paper, a natural white uncoated paper with a light texture.
+The prints are produced on 320gsm Hahnemühle German Etching paper, a natural white uncoated paper with a light texture.
 It is acid-free, mould-made for fine art prints.